Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 Example issue on GitLab

 Next, check out the repository settings.
-Under the Members subtab of the Project information tab, you can invite other people to collaborate on your repository.
+Under the Members subtab of the Manage tab, you can invite other people to collaborate on your repository.
 Go ahead and invite your team member to be a collaborator with a maintainer role.

 1. Get the URL of your new repository